eriktks/kmtrein/README.md

 ./findRoutes.py -n -f groningen < traintrips.txt
 ```

-Observe that the program knows all station names written in
+The program prefers all station names to be written in lower
-lower case characters and without punctuation.
-So 's
+case and without punctuation.
+So 's Hertogenbosch becomes
-Hertogenbosch becomes shertogenbosch.
-The option -f signals
+shertogenbosch.
+The option -f signals that the next word is
-that the next word is the first station.
-The file
-traintrips.txt contains the time schedule (dienstregeling in
+the first station.
+The file traintrips.txt contains the time
-Dutch).
-The option -n signals that this is a new route and
+schedule (dienstregeling in Dutch).
+The option -n signals
-that no use should be made of previously computed route
+that this is a new route and that no use should be made of
-information.
+previously computed route information.

 The program outputs the different routes that it finds with
 the longest at the bottom: